- Phone number

 There are many strands of counselling theory.
 I am trained and work within several of them.
 This allows you to be the central focus of your therapy: instead of making you fit a theory or approach, we work together to explore your inner world.
 In turn this brings insight for understanding and resolution.

-My clients have described me as relateable, down to earth, inquisitive, compasionate as well as challenging (in therapy, challenge mostly represents stimulus for change and reflection).
+My clients have described me as relateable, down to earth, inquisitive, compasionate as well as challenging (in therapy, challenge mostly represents stimulus for change and for reflection).

 My first session